Silent Saboteurs: The Truth About Mineral Deficiencies

 7. Limit intake of phytates: Foods high in phytates, such as legumes, nuts, and grains, can bind to minerals and prevent their absorption.
 It’s important to balance intake of these foods with other sources of minerals.

-It’s also important to note that certain medications or medical conditions can interfere with mineral absorption, so it’s always a good idea to consult with a healthcare provider if you have concerns about nutrient deficiencies.
+It’s also important to note that certain medications or medical conditions can interfere with mineral absorption, so it’s always a good idea to consult with a healthcare provider if you have concerns about nutrient and mineral deficiencies.

 References